Vonage-Community/tutorial-voice-messages-node-openai-integration/README.md

 OPENAI_API_KEY=sk-**************************************
 EVENT_URL=https://******************************************-3000.preview.app.github.dev/webhooks/asr
 ```

+You will need to provide an answer URL for the application you create that corresponds to the answer route provided in the `.env` file.
+The answer URL needs to be an externally accessible URL that ends with /webhooks/answer.
+For example, if your URL was example.com, then your answer URL would be http://example.com/webhooks/answer.

 Update App settings using [Dashboard](https://dashboard.nexmo.com/).
 Go to Application in the left menu.
 Choose a related app and  click the 'Edit' button